jorozco4/Homework-1-O-MDevelopers/README.md

-# Welcome to O&M technologies
+# Welcome to O&M Developers

-This is my very first homeworksite this is a website of my fake business.
-The goal of this site is to have files, html, and css properply indented.
+This is my very first homework site that includes a website of my fake business.
+My approach is to show you that the struture of the website is well formatted for a beginners level.
+This includes following semantic structure of css and html elements.